ememer/Netflix-movie-watch-roulette/netflix-movie-roulette/README.md

 ## Netflix roulette

-It's simply application, where user can search movies or series to watch on netflix./
+It's simply application, where user can search movies or series to watch on netflix.

         Roulette draw results by parameters:
             ◽ Movie or series
                     ⬇
             ◽ Genre or random
                     ⬇
                 ◽ Year

 Available genre list: